chedim/cliffhanger/FFI.md

 - by client to set library's input datapoint session value
 - by library to notify a client about changes in output datapoint session values
 - by library to respond to a value request message
-- by library to respong to a value message
 ```
 = yaml